 An attempt at a ginger rum lime drink built around TPA Ginger Ale.
 Not the best way to go since ginger ale has a heavy vanilla cream going on that is not hidden at this high a percentage.
 It's good, but a cleaner ginger drink built around FLV Ginger is probably in the future... until then, here is a solid balanced drink that gives you an excuse to use your Gingers

 Stixx mixx tobaccos are (to me) lovely yet soft and delicate in flavor.
 They somehow manage to defy description as well.
-The flavors are smooth at even higher percentages and whenever I complain about the 'lack of flavor' and switch to other brands, I am always struck by how heavy handed they seem to me.
+The flavors are smooth at even higher percentages and whenever I complain about the 'lack of flavor' and switch to other brands, I am always struck by how heavy handed they seem.
 If you are considering trying a NET, I like this mix.

 Honduran Liguero from SM: "a great, smooth shag flavor.
-Lighly sweet, and very very smooth.
-Excellent standalone, or with dark berries"
+Lighly [sic] sweet, and very very smooth.
+Excellent standalone, or with dark berries" It's definitely a medium tobacco flavor with darker notes, not very woodsy but a great mouthfeel and fullness that I could totally see getting behind some darker berries.

 My take on an Arnold Palmer updated with a smoother mix and less angst.
 While originally created as a concept mix, I did actually enjoy it.
 This is an updated version largely improved and yet different from original in many profound ways.
 It is a reimagining of life after being focused on problems, this here is the solution.